Recently I recorded a special retroactive jealousy podcast to mark a special occasion.

+This retroactive jealousy podcast commemorates both a personal milestone, as well as a big day for all retroactive jealousy sufferers.
 A few hours ago, BBC News published a feature about retroactive jealousy, and my story of confronting and overcoming retroactive jealousy.

 I won’t lie–it was, and is, a bit of an unnerving experience.